-The management of commercial forests plays a key role in fostering biodiversity, as some 90% of Finland's forests ar available for wood production.
-The ecological sustainability of commercial forests is also safeguarded as the volume of wood raw material and harvesting methods change.
+The management of commercial forests plays a key role in fostering biodiversity, as some 90 per cent of Finland's forests are available for wood production.
+The ecological sustainability of commercial forests is safeguarded as the volume of wood raw material and harvesting methods change.

 Nature management in commercial forests

 The management of forest nature has improved considerably during the past decade.
-The measures taken are monitored annually both on state, company and private forests.
+The measures taken are monitored annually both in state, company and private forests.
 Monitoring provides information of the level of nature management and knowledge on the preservation of habitats of special importance in harvesting.
 Monitoring gives detailed information on quality and amount of retention trees that have been left on harvesting sites.
-It also tells what kind of water protection measures and soil preparation methods have been taken, and how is the landscape management aspects been taken into account.
-The monitoring also provides data on costs of nature management.
+It also tells what kind of water protection measures and soil preparation methods have been taken, and how the landscape management aspects have been taken into account.
+Monitoring also provides data on costs of nature management.

 Ministry of Agriculture and Forestry, Natural Resources Department, Unit for Forests and Bioenergy Telephone:0295162190